python/devguide/setup.rst

 2.7).

 Do note that CPython will notice that it is being run from a source checkout.
-This means that it if you edit Python source code in your checkout the changes will be picked up by the interpreter for immediate testing.
+This means that it if you edit Python's source code in your checkout the changes will be picked up by the interpreter for immediate testing.

 Compiling (for debugging)